bitpoke/stack/docs/deploy-on-stack.md

 ```

 You'll need the `USER` and `PASSWORD` secret.
 Those are base64 encoded and in order to decode them you can `echo <USER-CONTENT>
 | base64 -D`.
-Since you have the credentials and the port forwarded, you just have to connect using your favourite client.
+Since you have the credentials and the port forwarded, you just have to connect using your favorite client.

 ### Uploads import

 We recommend using buckets to handle media files and in order to import all those media files, we recommend using [rclone](https://rclone.org/).
-You'll just need to config your service account and your're ready to go.
+You'll just need to config your service account and you're ready to go.
 ```console
 $ rclone -v sync uploads gcs:<bucketname>/<directory>/
 ```